Fair Incentives for Repeated Engagement: Preliminaries

-{Given that the state space is exponential in the number of worker types, the curse of dimensionality renders the goal of solving the MDP to optimality intractable.
-As a result, we turn to the more attainable goal of designing {\it asymptotically optimal} policies in a so-called {\it large-market limit}.
-We formally define this large-market scaling below.}
+{Given the size of the state space, the curse of dimensionality renders the goal of solving the MDP to optimality intractable.
+As a result, we turn to the more attainable goal of designing {\it asymptotically optimal} policies in a so-called {\it large-market limit}. }